Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 At the end of the 30-day grace period, we recommend sending a letter to the last-known address of the COBRA participant reminding them that a premium payment is missing and that COBRA coverage will be terminated if not received shortly.
 The new COBRA rules require that you send a notice of termination to the last-known address of the participant if you terminate the coverage for nonpayment of premiums.

-According to the DOL, the guiding principle for plans must be to act reasonably, prudently, and in the interest of the workers and their families who rely on their health plans for their physical and economic well-being.
-In response to Hurricane Harvey, the DOL stated that plan fiduciaries should make reasonable accommodations to prevent the loss of benefits for failure to pay or timely respond to an election notice, for example, to minimize the possibility of individuals losing benefits because of a failure to comply with pre-established timeframes due to the hurricane.
-However, any extensions of grace periods or waivers of COBRA deadlines must be cleared with your insurer or stop-loss carrier.
+According the USDOL, the guiding principle for plans must be to act reasonably, prudently, and in the interest of the workers and their families who rely on their health plans for their physical and economic well-being.
+In response to past severe hurricanes, the USDOL stated that plan fiduciaries should make reasonable accommodations to prevent the loss of benefits for failure to pay or timely respond to an election notice, for example, to minimize the possibility of individuals losing benefits because of a failure to comply with pre-established timeframes due to the hurricane.
+However, any extensions of grace periods or waivers of COBRA deadlines must be cleared with your insurer or stop loss carrier.

 We've told employees to send COBRA payments to an address that no longer exists or no longer receives mail.
 What do we do?